 - you have a Social Security disability award for that disability.

 As noted earlier, if you meet these two requirements the higher guarantee limit will apply as long as your disability continues, even if you did not apply to your plan for a disability benefit or if your plan benefit converts to a non-disability benefit at a specified age.
 In addition, the maximum is increased if you begin receiving payments from PBGC after age 65.
 The maximum is reduced if your pension includes benefits for a surviving spouse or other beneficiary.

-For 2009 and 2010, the maximum guaranteed amount is $4,500.00 per month ($54,000.00 per year).
+The maximum amount that PBGC guarantees is set each year — see Maximum monthly guarantee tables.
 The maximum benefit that PBGC can guarantee is fixed as of your plan's termination date except when termination occurs during a plan sponsor's bankruptcy and the sponsor entered bankruptcy on or after September 16, 2006.
 In such a case, the maximum guarantee is fixed as of the date the sponsor entered bankruptcy.

 2. Guarantee of temporary supplements that are part of disability benefits

 Some plans provide disabled retirees a temporary supplement as part of their disability benefit.
 A temporary supplement is an additional benefit, on top of the benefit the participant has accrued, that is payable for a fixed number of years, often from the first month of retirement until the date the retiree reaches a certain age or becomes eligible to receive a benefit from Social Security.